 When looking at the different homes around the UK, several different heating systems have been used, some more dated than others, But with each one presenting its own issues to the homeowner, it is important to make sure that you are aware of each one.
 In this article, we will be providing you with a look into the different types of central heating in the home and how each one works.

 One of the most popular kinds of central heating in the UK is a wet central heating system.
 This is the process where the boiler in your home burns fuel to heat the water in your home.
 This hot water is then pumped into the central heating radiators and the underfloor pipes in your home to heat the home and keep the hot water warm.
 This is often significantly cheaper than gas heating and other heating systems in the home.

 Alongside the wet central heating system, there are also other forms of heating such as warm air systems, these were very big in the seventies and were one of the most efficient ways of heating your home.
 Despite their popularity dwindling, some of the older properties around the UK are still heated in this way.
 This heating system works in a similar way to the wet heating system however it uses cold are sucked in from the outside that is then heated by the boiler and pushed around the pipes to heat the house this can heat the room quickly and can stop common issues such as condensation or damp from occurring.

 This form of central heating was hugely popular following world war two and is still present in up to 220,000 homes throughout parts of London and other major towns and cities.
-This way of heating the home uses natural gas, household waste or biomass to heat large housing estate.
-For those with this heating in their home, you will see that there is no boiler, and the heating will have insulated pipes.
+This way of heating the home uses natural gas, household waste, or biomass to heat large housing estates.
+For those with district heating uk in their home, you will see that there is no boiler, and the heating will have insulated pipes.
 This is a super energy-efficient way of heating a home and allows you to take advantage of natural gasses to heat the home.

 Electric Storage Heaters